-Compensation Element Purpose Key Features Base Salary To attract and retain highly skilled executives Fixed component of pay to provide financial stability, based on responsibilities, experience, individual contributions, and peer company data Annual Cash Incentive Program To promote and reward the achievement of key short-term strategic and business goals of the Company as well as individual performance; to motivate and attract executives Variable component of pay based on annual quantitative and qualitative performance assessment against objectives related to corporate, program- specific, and functional goals Equity Incentive Compensation To encourage executives and other employees to focus on long-term company performance; to promote retention; to reward outstanding company and individual performance • Delivered in the form of stock options, subject to multi-year vesting based on continued service.
-The value of these awards depends on the performance of our common stock price, in order to align employee and executive interests with those of our stockholders over the longer term
+Compensation Element Purpose Key Features Base Salary • To attract and retain highly skilled executives. • Fixed component of pay to provide financial stability, based on responsibilities, experience, individual contributions, and peer company data.
+Annual Cash Incentive Program • To promote and reward the achievement of key short-term strategic and business goals of the Company as well as individual performance; to motivate and attract executives. • Variable component of pay based on pre-set annual quantitative and qualitative performance assessment against objectives related to corporate, program-specific, and functional goals.
+Equity Incentive Compensation • To encourage executives and other employees to focus on long-term company performance; to promote retention; to reward outstanding company and individual performance. • Delivered in the form of stock options (new hires) and a blend of stock options and RSUs (annual grants), subject to multi-year vesting based on continued service.
+The value of these awards depends on the performance of our common stock price, in order to align employee and executive interests with those of our stockholders over the longer term. • In 2021, a special PSU program for certain executive officers was also launched.
+The value of these PSU awards depends on the performance of our common stock closing price over a certain number of consecutive trading days.